Total Temperature |

 Incoming Radiometers |

-A pair of Eppley PIR and PSP sensors are fitted on the roof towards the rear of the aircraft.
-The PIR longwave sensor is on the left in the photo with the PSP shortware instrument on the right. | |
+A pair of Eppley PIR and PSP sensors are fitted on the roof towards

 Outgoing Radiometers |